ZexinLi0w0/acamedic-page/content/authors/admin/_index.md

   url: https:/www.ucr.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: Zexin Li is a first-year Ph.D. student at the University of California, Riverside.
 His academic advisor is Prof. Cong Liu.
-Before joining UCR, he received bachelor’s degree from Southern University of Science and Technology (SUSTech) under advised from Prof. Yuqun Zhang in July 2020.
+Before joining UCR, he worked as a research assistance at University of Texas at Dallas (UTD) until August 2022 and received bachelor’s degree from Southern University of Science and Technology (SUSTech) under advised from Prof. Yuqun Zhang in July 2020.
 His research interests include but not limited to real-time systems, robotic systems, software engineering and machine learning.

 # Interests to show in About widget
 interests: